Staff, Board and Instructors

 Jennifer North, Development Director has 30 years of experience in the nonprofit sector with expertise in fund development, communications, strategic planning, and operational management for organizations addressing a range of critical community issues.
 Her interest in youth development extends beyond the work day, when Jennifer is engaged in political work and advocacy around education equity and criminal justice reform.
 She is currently on the Youth Justice Governing Board of the New Jersey Institute for Social Justice.
 Prior to her work at the Institute, Jennifer spent 8 years as Vice President of Beyond Celiac, a national patient advocacy organization.
 She holds a Bachelor's of Fine Arts degree in Drawing and Painting from the University of the Arts in Philadelphia and has engaged in graduate study in Adult and Organizational Development at Temple University.

 Kristin Schwartz, Systems and Programs Administrator joined the team in mid 2018.
 Prior to her work at the Institute, Kristin ran her own business as an Intuitive Virtual Assistant where she held space for clients and their visions as well as supported their ongoing administrative needs.
 For 14 years, Kristin worked in the culinary industry, first as a Pastry Cook, then as a Pastry Chef, and then in backend house management.
 She holds a Bachelor of Arts in Psychology from Rutgers as well as a Grand Diploma in Pastry Arts from the French Culinary Institute (now known as the International Culinary Center) in New York City.
-Kristin's husband, Ian, is a long-time guitar and piano teacher at the Institute where he enjoys frequent duets with their daughter, Leena, an Institute student.
-They live in downtown Jersey City with their pup Sammie, and Kristin's favorite pastime is running, her most recent accomplisment being a Full Marathon.
+She lives in Jersey City Heights with her daughter (an Institute student) and their rescue pup Melo.
+Kristin's favorite pastime is running, with her accomplishments being completing 2 Full Marathons and a 50k Trail race.

 INSTRUCTORS

-Gha’il Rhodes Benjamin (self-empowerment speaker/award winning actor, poet /spoken word -recording artist) Via her own production company Talking Poems and Storytelling Productions Gha’il performs her one-woman show throughout the country bringing to light the inner complexities of everyday characters with raw simplicity and humor.
-From classrooms to college campuses, nightlife venues to art spaces including, Lincoln Center, The Schomberg, The Knitting Factory and Symphony Space of New York, Ghail motivates, uplifts and inspires audiences with words and phrases that stick to your ribs.
+Gha’il Rhodes Benjamin is a self-empowerment speaker, award winning actor, poet, spoken word recording artist.
+Via her own production company Talking Poems and Storytelling Productions Gha’il performs her one-woman show throughout the country bringing to light the inner complexities of everyday characters with raw simplicity and humor.
+From classrooms to college campuses, nightlife venues to art spaces, including Lincoln Center, The Schomberg, The Knitting Factory and Symphony Space of New York, Gha'il motivates, uplifts and inspires audiences with words and phrases that stick to your ribs.

 As director and facilitator of various creative workshops and performances, she encourages participants of all ages to “project their inner voices”.
 Gha’il is both the visual image and voice of spoken word in collaboration with filmmaker Al Santana titled Reparation Blues, (PBS, WLIW).
 Her voice resonates through radio airwaves with her poem titled, She Got Burned, a PSA promoting domestic violence awareness through Safe Horizons of New York.
 Her debut CD Spiritual Eclipse/ Sacred Moments on a String of Words is a collage of music and spoken-word, a portrait of self-discovery, self-love and renewal.
 She is featured on Pete Seeger's 2014 Grammy-nominated album, The Storm King.
 Gha’il is the recipient of the 2010 Soul Purpose Award, The Ties That Bind Award, The Spirit Award, The Diamond Homer Award and an Audelco Award.
 She is currently on the public speaking circuit, raising her voice to ignite self-empowerment and creativity.